-To win kids submit their Mars rover name and a short essay (maximum 150 words) explaining the reasons for their selected name.
+To win kids submit their Mars rover name and a short essay (maximum 150 words).
+The essay should explain the reasons for their selected name.
 Submissions are then judged by volunteers based on certain criteria.
-The Mars 2020 rover will seek signs of past microbial life, collect surface samples as the first leg of a potential Mars sample return campaign, and test technologies to produce oxygen from the Martian atmosphere to prepare for future human missions.
+The Mars 2020 rover will seek signs of past microbial life, collect surface samples as the first leg of a potential Mars sample return campaign.
+It will also test technologies to produce oxygen from the Martian atmosphere to prepare for future human missions.

 Contest partners are Battelle and Future Engineers.